w-mcilhagga/jsparser/README.md

 let bracket = () => match('(') && expr() && match(')')
 ```

-If the first parser function `match('(')` succeeds, it will change the global parse state by advancing `state.next`.
+If the first parser function `match('(')` succeeds, it will change the shared parse state by advancing `state.next`.
 But then, if the second parser function `expr()` fails for some reason, then the `bracket` parser has failed but the state has been changed.

 We have to to convert any parser function into one which is guaranteed to leave the parse state unchanged if it fails.
 We can do this by creating a backtracking function wrapper `bt`, which takes any parser and returns one that doesn't change the state if it fails: